ArjunS07/arjuns07.github.io/content/blog/ai-agriculture/index.md

 ## Parts 2 and 3: AI-Driven Solutions for Agriculture Problems

 In the previous article of this series, we took a look at several of the problems agriculture faces as it tries to scale to adapt to 21st-century demand.
-Now, over the next two articles, we’ll take a Deep Dives into the innovative solutions that have manifested to resolve these pivotal issues.
+Now, over the next two articles, we’ll take a deep dive into the innovative solutions that have manifested to resolve these pivotal issues.

 ## Problem: Resource Allocation